mendix/docs/content/howto/mobile/how-to-ota.md

 ### 7.1 Offline Apps and Data Loss

 Data loss can occur when OTA updates or new releases coincide with apps being offline.
-For example, imagine your Mendix developers were hard at work optimizing the data store entity structure to speed up sync operations.
+For example, imagine your Mendix developers were hard at work optimizing the data store entity structure by consolidating entities to speed up sync operations.
 They release that morning.
 They push a new runtime by pressing the **Run** button in Studio Pro, and then run the Native Builder to push a new update to the apps.
 All seems to work fine.

 That same morning however, your engineers were hard at work gathering field data in a remote area.
 Later that afternoon the engineers return back to the city and attempt to synchronize their data using the app's built-in synchronize button.
 Their synchronization fails.
 They do the only thing they can think of: restart the app.
 When the app starts they are greeted with the **Update Available** screen.
 They hit the continue button, get updated, and their data is lost or partially synchronized.